dvegas03/CS157A-S25-Team10/README.md

 2. Run `npm install` to install dependencies.
 3. Run `npm run dev` to start the development server.

+## MySQL Setup

+### Prerequisites
+1. Install MySQL and MySQL Workbench
+2. Navigate to MySQL Workbench, and click on "open a SQL script file"
+3. Select the `seed.sql` in the `database` directory
+4. Run the query by clicking on the lightning bolt
+5. Right click on the schema list and click "Refresh All" to see your changes

+Your backend should not be connect to MySQL database.

 ## Backend Setup

 ### Backend